jackmott/monogame-hotload/README.md

 # Limitations

 * Each time you swap in a new game logic dll, it *adds* rather than replaces the assembly, so it is a memory leak.
-* You will often have to build the game logic dll twice as it may fail to write the pdb file
+* You will often have to build the game logic dll twice as it may fail to write the pdb file.
+This only applies if you run the platform layer from within Visual Studio.
+If you run it from the command line, no problems.

 # Help Wanted